 Thomas Saueressig was honored to be included on Fortune’s 40 Under 40 list in 2016.
 He has a degree in Business Information Technology from the University of Cooperative Education in Mannheim (Germany) and a joint executive MBA from ESSEC (France) and Mannheim Business School (Germany).

-A leader in the Siemens finance community and a diversity advocate, Eva Scherer took over the regional chief financial officer role at age 27 to set up the Middle East/Asia-Pacific headquarters for the Building Technologies division in Singapore.
-She secured various projects promoting energy efficiency and sustainability across the region, including the company's involvement in the Greener Government Buildings programme in Australia.
-After five years in Asia, Scherer transferred to Germany in 2017 to head the global finance and controlling function for the Mobility division and played an instrumental role in ensuring the successful signing of the Siemens Alstom rail merger.
+A leader in the Siemens finance community and a diversity advocate; took over the regional Chief Financial Officer role at age 27 to set up the Middle East/Asia-Pacific headquarters for the Building Technologies division in Singapore.
+Secured various projects promoting energy efficiency and sustainability across the region, including the company's involvement in the Greener Government Buildings programme in Australia.
+After five years in Asia, transferred to Germany in 2017 to head the global finance and controlling function for the Mobility division and played an instrumental role in ensuring the successful signing of the Siemens Alstom rail merger.

-As CEO of PZU, Poland's number one insurance company with operations in five countries, Pawel heads Central Eastern Europe's biggest financial group.
-He is also Chairman of Pekao SA, Poland's second largest bank.
-Under his leadership, PZU has engaged in an ambitious new strategy, which aims to transform it into one of Europe's most innovative financial services companies with a strong accent on social responsibility.
-Having lived, studied and worked in Poland, Germany and France he is personally committed to building stronger ties across Europe.
+As Chief Executive Officer, PZU, a leading insurance company in Poland with operations in five countries, heads Central Eastern Europe's biggest financial group.
+Chairman, Pekao, Poland's second largest bank.
+Has led PZU to engage in an ambitious new strategy that aims to transform it into one of Europe's most innovative financial services companies with a strong accent on social responsibility.
+Having lived, studied and worked in Poland, Germany and France, personally committed to building stronger ties across Europe.

 Sue Anne Tay